marcglasberg/easy-bdd-tool-jest/README.md

 ---

-## 1. Understanding how other BDD frameworks operate
+## 1. Understanding how other BDD tools operate

-Before we dive deeper, let's take a moment to understand how typical BDD frameworks function, and why they might not be my cup of tea.
+Before we dive deeper, let's take a moment to understand how typical BDD tools function, and why they might not be my cup of tea.

 Typically, the process follows these steps: